-- 2.1 Taxonomy: scientific name, full classification, higher level phylogeny, synonymy, common names (if any), and sufficient characterization (including specific molecular characterization where needed) to allow unambiguous identification. - 2.2 Biology and reproductive potential of the target weed. - 2.3 Economic, environmental and health impacts, and benefits of the target weed. - 2.4 Global distribution of the target weed. - 2.5 Economically and ecologically important species in North America (introduced and native) phylogenetically related or habitat associated to the target weed. - 2.6 Regulatory or pest status of the target weed in state, provincial or federal law. - 2.7 Knowledge of status of other biological control agents (indigenous and introduced) that attack the target weed. - 2.8 Life stage(s) and plant part(s) of target weed that are vulnerable to the biological control agent.
+- 2.1 Taxonomy: scientific name, full classification, higher level phylogeny, synonymy, common names (if any), and sufficient characterization (including specific molecular characterization where needed) to allow unambiguous identification. - 2.2 Biology and reproductive potential of the target weed. - 2.3 Economic, environmental and health impacts, and benefits of the target weed. - 2.4 Global distribution of the target weed. - 2.5 Economically, ecologically important (e.g., keystone, endangered) species in North America (introduced and native) that are phylogenetically related or occur in the same habitat as the target weed. - 2.6 Regulatory or pest status of the target weed in state, provincial or federal law. - 2.7 Knowledge of status of other biological control agents (indigenous and introduced) that attack the target weed. - 2.8 Life stage(s) and plant part(s) of target weed that are vulnerable to the biological control agent.